domfarolino/algorithms/src/datastructures/binary_search_tree/README.md

  The `inorder_helper(root->left, vec)` method is used to traverse as far down the left subtree as we can go.
 Once we end up with a node with no left child, we add the value to the vector with `vec.push_back(root->val)`.

- After that we simply use `inorder_helper(root->right)` to traverse down the right subtree, searching for another left subtree.
+ After that we simply use `inorder_helper(root->right)` to traverse down the right subtree, searching for another left subtree (and then once exhausted, another right subtree).

 <a name="preorder"></a>
 ### `std::vector<T> binary_search_tree<T>::preorder();`